 - If no data is being returned for your Heatmap, check to see if you have any Recordings for the URL you want to view.
 If you have no Recordings, this means that there is no Heatmap data for this URL.

-What is the retention period for Continuous Heatmaps data?
+What is the retention period for Heatmap data?

 What happens to my Heatmap data if I delete Recordings?